 Rosie now explains the approach and what they discovered.
 The full details can be found in their paper ‘A Meditation on the Faces of Circular Textile Research’ on our Publications and Progress page.

 Much of what we do as designers is based on a ‘hunch’.
 When we began to work on the Trash-2-Cash project, faced with the challenge of getting all these different people from different countries to get along, Becky instinctively knew that using people’s faces could be a way of supporting and strengthening our relationships and help us to better understand one another.
-So she took her camera to Workshop 02 in Prato, Italy, and did something that you maybe wouldn’t expect a Professor of Textile Design to do… she asked everyone if she could take their picture.
+So she took her camera to Workshop 01 in Stockholm, Sweden, and did something that you maybe wouldn’t expect a Professor of Textile Design to do… she asked everyone if she could take their picture.

 At first we used these pictures to introduce people on the Trash-2-Cash website, but having this archive of faces lead me to think about how we could make the connections between people more real, help people to understand what we are all here to do, and how we could do it together.
 So I decided to map everyone’s expertise, I asked each person what they know most about and then created a spreadsheet.
 What we know about spreadsheets is that although they are very useful they are not very friendly or fun.
 If you want someone to be interested in your information, a spreadsheet is not the way!
 Instead, I created ‘face stickers’ from our archive of pictures.
 Within the workshop coffee break we asked people to put their face within a poster of the project, so they could see themselves next to other people with similar knowledge, or they could see who they could talk to about fibre science or life cycle assessment or consumer studies.
 It was a very popular task, and as researchers we could see that this focus on faces was working.